jcomellas/ex_hl7/README.md

 *Note*: the indexes used for the fields are 1-based because this value is actually the sequence number assigned by HL7 to identify the field, whereas the indexes used for components and subcomponents are 0-based because this is the convention in Elixir.

-The input and output of the high level functions used to read or write a message (e.g. `HL7.read/2`, `HL7.write/2`) is affected by boolean argument named `trim`.
+The input and output of the high level functions used to read or write a message (e.g. `HL7.read/2`, `HL7.write/2`) is affected by a boolean argument named `trim`.
 This value changes the input and output from the lower level functions of the parser.
 If set to `true`, some trailing optional items and separators will be omitted from the decoded or encoded message.

 For example, a field that was originally read as: